idvorkin/idvorkin.github.io/_d/time-off-2024-02.md

 ## Mental quicksand

+### Got grumpy about some stuff

+Dug back into sublime states, that's super helpful

+{% include summarize-page.html src="/sublime" %}

 ### Angry that wasting my vacation, and sacred time with family

-The antitode is doing stuff, divide and conquer to redcue the activation energy and tackle it
+The antidote is doing stuff, divide and conquer to reduce the activation energy and tackle it